Replikanti/flowlint-examples/R3/README.md

 Idempotency key 'messageId' detected upstream of mutation node.
 ```

-**Why this is better than Example 2:**
+**Why this is more robust than Example 2:**
-- ✅ Enforcement at database level (guaranteed idempotency)
+- ✅ Enforcement at database level (guaranteed, no manual dedup)
-- ✅ No manual dedup logic in the workflow
+- ✅ No application logic needed
-- ✅ Works across multiple applications
+- ✅ Works across multiple applications/services
+- ✅ Production-ready pattern

 ---